research-ipal/video-voice-annotation/README.md

 5. Preview or download each audio chunk.
 6. Review the captured transcript text when the browser supports speech recognition.
 7. Download a JSON metadata file for the current video.
-8. Send transcript JSON to Formspree.
+8. Send transcript JSON to a Formspree endpoint.

 Chunks are kept in browser memory for the current session and are separated by video.
 Closing or refreshing the page clears recorded chunks.